ChilliCream/graphql-platform/website/src/docs/hotchocolate/v14/migrating/migrate-from-13-to-14.md

 Please ensure that your clients are sending date/time strings in the correct format to avoid errors.

+# FromServices no longer supported

+Previously, you might have injected services into your resolvers via the `[FromServices]` attribute on an argument.
+Support for this has been removed and you can either remove the attribute and let Hot Chocolate infer that it's a service, based on whether it's registered in the service collection, or annotate the argument with the `[Service]` attribute.

 ## Persisted Queries renamed to Persisted Operations

 ### Packages renamed